Andrew Ladd: Chicago Blackhawks

 In the midst of his third NHL season, Ladd was traded to the Chicago Blackhawks at the trade deadline on February 26, 2008, in exchange for Tuomo Ruutu.
 By joining the Blackhawks, Ladd was reunited with three former minor hockey teammates, Troy Brouwer, Brent Seabrook and Colin Fraser, who all played together with the Pacific Vipers.

 Ladd enjoyed a breakout season with the Blackhawks in the 2008–09 season having finished the season with 15 goals and 34 assists for 49 points in all 82 games as the Blackhawks as a team finished the season as the fourth seed in the Western Conference to qualify for the playoffs for the first time since 2002.
 Ladd and the Blackhawks would make a surprisingly deep playoff run in the 2009 playoffs by defeating the fifth-seeded Calgary Flames and upset the third-seeded Vancouver Canucks in the first two rounds in six games in each series but then would fall to the defending Stanley Cup Champion and second-seeded Detroit Red Wings in the Western Conference Finals in five games.

 In a game against the Detroit Red Wings on March 7, 2010, Ladd scored his first NHL hat trick, though Detroit won the game 5–4.
 Ladd maintained his durability during the 2009–10 season having finished the season playing in all 82 games once more with 17 goals and 21 assists for 38 points recorded as the Blackhawks continued to strive as a team having clinched the second seed in the Western Conference.
-Ladd and the Blackhawks would go on another lengthy playoff run by defeating the seventh-seeded Nashville Predators in six games, the third-seeded Vancouver Canucks in the six games in the second round for the second straight year and sweeping the top-seeded San Jose Sharks in the Western Conference Finals before defeating the seventh-seeded Philadelphia Flyers in six games in the 2010 Stanley Cup Finals as the Blackhawks won their first Stanley Cup since 1961 and fourth in franchise history and the second Stanley Cup of Ladd's career.
-Ladd missed the first three games of the Finals with a shoulder injury in Game 4 of the previous series against the Sharks as a result from a collision with Sharks’ forward Patrick Marleau before returning to the lineup for the final three games of the series against the Flyers and eventually finished the 2010 playoffs playing in 19 games with three goals and three assists for six points.
+Ladd and the Blackhawks would go on another lengthy playoff run by defeating the seventh-seeded Nashville Predators in six games, the third-seeded Vancouver Canucks in the six games in the second round for the second straight year and sweeping the top-seeded San Jose Sharks in the Western Conference Finals before defeating the seventh-seeded Philadelphia Flyers in six games in the 2010 Stanley Cup Final as the Blackhawks won their first Stanley Cup since 1961 and fourth in franchise history and the second Stanley Cup of Ladd's career.
+Ladd missed the first three games of the Finals with a shoulder injury in game four of the previous series against the Sharks as a result from a collision with Sharks’ forward Patrick Marleau before returning to the lineup for the final three games of the series against the Flyers and eventually finished the 2010 playoffs playing in 19 games with three goals and three assists for six points.